python-tap/tappy/docs/producers.rst

 Use ``--tap-outdir`` followed by a directory path to store the files in a different place.
 The directory will be created if it does not exist.

+Use ``--tap-combined`` to store test results in a single output file.

 Use ``--tap-format`` to provide a different format for the result lines.
 ``{method_name}`` and ``{short_description}`` are available options.
 For example, ``'{method_name}: {short_description}'``.